ostoc/ostoc.github.io/src/pages/stories/rave.md

 *So gald that you will join us for a small party.
 To make sure you will have a great time with us.
 Here are some tips for a lake rave.*

+📆 **We will be there from 14:00 till next morning.
+Music starts at 17:00.**

 **💦 Tip 1: Bring enough water for yourself**